akostrik/stage_telegram_python/README.md

 ## The general missions of the internship
 - Complete the education by a full-time profesional pratice in a Paris association
-- Acquire a first professional experience as a developement ingineer
+- Acquire a first professional experience as a developement ingineerfapp
 - Determine the initial orientation of the career, in particular computer sciences applied to the social life
 - Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc, in practice
 - Acquire know-how and the code of associations